ccpu/storybook-addon-playwright/README.md

-# storybook-addons-playwright
+# storybook-addon-playwright

-storybook-addons-playwright is an Addon to visually test the storybook stories directly in the storybook environment..
+An addon to visually test the stories in the multiple browsers whiting storybook environment.

 > Note that this add-on meant to be used in development environment as it will interact with the file system.

 > Addon will not work in storybook static build.

-> This package has been tested with react component, therefore it may not work with other frameworks.
+> This package has been tested with react component only, therefore it may not work with other frameworks.

 ![addon-screenshot](assets/addon-screenshot.gif)